zaidmukaddam/securityMobileApp/README.md

 - Symmetric encryption/decryption.
 - Asymmetric encryption/decryption.

-Also for fun, we implemented A **Chatroom App** & **Messenger chat app** inside the main app in order to demonstrate how Symmetric and Asymmetric encyption works .
+Also for fun, I implemented A **Chatroom App** & **Messenger chat app** inside the main app in order to demonstrate how Symmetric and Asymmetric encyption works .

 The message exchange is performed through **Sockets**.